numbat70/inclusion2021/_docs/accessibility/language.md

 ---
-title: Language
+title: Language to use when talking about disabilities
 category: Accessibility
-order: 2
+order: 3
 ---

-# Language to use when talking about disabilities

 <blockquote class="red">
   <p>Work in progress</p>
 </blockquote>

-## General guidance
+# General guidance

 It’s usually best to just ask the person you’re speaking to how they’d prefer you to refer to their disability or accessibility needs.
 But it's not always possible when addressing a wider audience.